 AdventHealth offers additional resources and support to assist you in achieving your nutritional health goals.
 We offer ongoing classes and events focusing on nutrition, with topics that educate you on how to improve your overall health through nutrition.

-Additionally, AdventHealth Holistic Care offers treatment and lifestyle coaching for conditions such as:
+Additionally, the AdventHealth Whole Health Institute offers treatment and lifestyle coaching for conditions such as:

 - Digestive disorders (IBS, IBD, chronic constipation)